Honda in motorsport: World Touring Car Championship

 Honda first participated in the World Touring Car Championship (WTCC) with the Accord from 2005 to 2008, although it was only used by privateer teams.
 It did still have some success as James Thompson won the Race of Europe at Imola in 2008.

 In 2012, Honda announced that they will enter last three rounds of the 2012 season with a racer based on the European Civic hatchback, developed in a joint partnership with Mugen and JAS Motorsport.
 The car got its first podium at the Race of Macau that year, driven by Tiago Monteiro.

 Honda won the Manufacturers' World Championship in 2013.

-In 2013, they announced Castrol as the title sponsor of their factory team, and that 2009 champion, Gabriele Tarquini would be driving alongside Tiago Monteiro.
-2013 was a successful first full season for the Civic, as it won four races, three pole positions and finished on the podium 20 times, but most notably, Honda won the Manufacturers' World Championship.
+In 2013, Honda received Castrol as the title sponsor for their factory team, while Gabriele Tarquini joined the team as a driver alongside Tiago Monteiro.
+During its first full season in 2013, the Civic won four races, three pole positions and finished on the podium 20 times, helping Honda to win the Manufacturers' World Championship.

-Citroën dominated the series between 2014 and 2016, mainly because they were spending much more money on the series than the other manufacturers were willing to spend, and had years of experience of similar rules in the World Rally Championship.
-Still, during this period Honda finished runner-up in the championship every year, and won more races than any other manufacturer, apart from the aforementioned Citroën.
+Following the introduction of new TC1 regulations, Citroën dominated the series between 2014 and 2016, aided by a significantly higher budget than the other manufacturers and years of experience of similar rules in the World Rally Championship.
+During this period Honda finished runner-up in the championship every year, and won more races than any other manufacturer apart from the aforementioned Citroën.
 Norbert Michelisz won the independents' title in 2015 with the Civic.

 After Citroën left at the end of 2016, the championship was fought between Honda and Volvo in 2017.
-Honda and their driver Tiago Monteiro were leading the championships comfortably after 12 races, but unfortunately Monteiro suffered a crash in testing which put him out of the remaining eight races.
-Then at the next round in China all of the factory Honda's got disqualified due to fuel injectors that were not compliant with the technical regulations.
-Despite these setbacks, Honda went into the final round 12.5 points from the lead of the manufacturers' championship and their driver Norbert Michelisz only 6.5 points away from the lead of the drivers' championship.
-The Honda was looking very strong at the last round in Qatar after Michelisz broke the lap record in practise, but he suffered a brake failure in qualifying which left him out of contention.
-Honda's Esteban Guerrieri, who replaced the injured Monteiro, took pole position and won the last race of the season.
-Honda lost the title, but they had won more main races and more pole positions than anyone during the season.
+Honda and their driver Tiago Monteiro were leading the championships after 12 races, but Monteiro suffered a crash in testing which put him out of the remaining eight races.
+Then at the next round in China, all of the Hondas were disqualified due to fuel injectors that were not compliant with the technical regulations.
+After these setbacks, Honda went into the final round 12.5 points from the lead of the manufacturers' championship and their driver Norbert Michelisz 6.5 points away from the lead of the drivers' championship.
+The Honda was competitive at the last round in Qatar as Michelisz broke the lap record in practise, but he suffered a brake failure in qualifying which left him out of contention.
+Esteban Guerrieri, who replaced the injured Monteiro, took pole position and won the last race of the season.
+Honda ultimately missed out on their second title, although they had won more main races and pole positions than any other manufacturer during the season.
+The WTCC was discontinued after the season due to low interest in the TC1 regulations.

-The series switched to TCR regulations in 2018 and became known as the World Touring Car Cup (WTCR).
-Esteban Guerrieri finished the season third in the drivers' championship with the Civic Type R TCR, while Münnich Motorsport finished third in the teams' standings.